ellikarg/firstevergame/README.md

 <a name="javascript-validation"></a>
 ### JavaScript Validation
 I used JSHint Static Code Analysis Tool for JavaScript to validate the Javascript files.
-No significant erorrs were found.
-There were warnings, but they were all about JS extensions for the Mozilla browser.
+No erorrs were found, however there were warnings that the let variable is not known in the mozilla browser.
 <details><summary>Main Page</summary>
 <img src="readme_assets/Validation_js_Make24.PNG">
 </details>